GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/security/index.md

 ## Never use HTTP, Ever {: #https }

 When requesting or sending data, avoid an HTTP connection.
 Assume that any HTTP connections will have eavesdroppers or contain modifications.
-HTTPS should always be prefered, as it has built-in security circumventing most [man-in-the-middle attacks][4].
+HTTPS should always be preferred, as it has built-in security circumventing most [man-in-the-middle attacks][4].

 ## Request minimal permissions {: #permissions }